 Jan.
 21, 2014 - A wind-driven snow began at around 9 AM and fell throughout the day and evening, with eleven inches on the ground by midnight - a record for the date (an additional 0.5" fell after midnight).
 Besides wind and snow, the storm was made more fierce by Arctic cold, with temperatures in the teens all day.
 The storm extended from DC to Boston.
 Its timing couldn't have been worse for commuters, who had to contend with getting home in the teeth of the storm.
 Accumulations were even greater on Long Island.

 Feb.
 3, 2014 - One day after the high temperature reached 56°, eight inches of heavy, wet snow fell during the morning and afternoon as the temperature hovered around the freezing mark.
 Today's snowfall was a record for the date and was the third accumulation of six inches or more this winter (just the eighth winter since 1960 in which this has occurred).
 Snow began falling less than nine hours after the Super Bowl, played in northern NJ, had ended.

 Feb.
 13-14, 2014 - An intense storm system moved up the East Coast and brought with it high winds, heavy snow in the morning (9.5"), rain in the evening (accompanied by thunder & lightning) and more snow after midnight (3.0").
-This was the winter's fourth snowfall of six inches or more, something that's happened in just one other winter since 1950 (in 1958).
+With a total accumulation of 12.5", this was the winter's fourth snowfall of six inches or more, something that's happened in just one other winter since 1950 (in 1958).
 This snowstorm brought the season's snowfall to 54.0", placing it 7th on the all-time list.

 WINTER OF 2014-15